milsab/DATA-SCIENCE_SMART-TECH/itmd-521/Week-13/README.md

 * I applied spark-submit --master local MaxTemperature.py dataset.txt output/ command to run the job in Spark.
 * In the output, each row represents the 10 degree of longitude.
 For example, (60, 592) means that the max temperature in longitude degree between 60.000 and 60.9999 is 59.2 Celsius.
 * The acctual output files are in the output folder of this repository directory.
+* As an extra work, I run the Spark job with the java file too.
+I uploaded the java file as MaxTemperature.java so, totally I run the spark two times one with python and one with java just for extra work a learn more stuff by myself.
+*